 If you have a post that performed extra well, or you want to garner extra attention?
 Pin it.
 By pinning it, it will be “pinned” to the top of your feed for all your page visitors to see until you un-pin it.

 With all these different post types, how is there any way to know which you should be using for what?
 Easy.
 Facebook has insights built directly into its platform that will help you analyze which posts are performing well, and why.

-Because marketers have less than two seconds to grab the attention of the people they’re targeting, the content needs to be top-notch.
-The performance of video across all social channels including Facebook has made marketers sit up and take notice.
-Incorporating video alongside static content as well as engaging and replying in the comments will set your Facebook marketing strategy up for success.
+Facebook users spend an average of 1.7 seconds on a piece of content before moving on.
+Younger demographics scroll even quicker than their older counterparts.
+As marketers have less than two seconds to grab the attention of the people they’re targeting, the types of content being presented need to be top-notch.
+In particular, the performance of video content across all social channels, including Facebook, has made marketers take notice.
+Incorporating video alongside static content, as well as engaging and replying in the comments, will set your marketing strategy up for success.